 The interior of the restaurant is beautifully designed showcasing the space with subway tiles, hanging meat hooks, a collection of knives and cleavers, a butcher scale, vintage photos, exposed brick, and reclaimed wood.
 The mezzanine level, which is open down to the bar, offers a good view of Chestnut Street, with large windows that can open for a breath of fresh air during the spring and summer months.

-Chefs Evan Turney and John Strain are sharing the executive chef’s title and their menu is both extensive and unique, including meat dishes from meatballs, to house-made beef and house-made sausages, rotisserie items and more.
+Chefs Evan Turney and John Strain are sharing the executive chef’s title, and their menu is both extensive and unique, including meat dishes from meatballs, to house-made beef and house-made sausages, rotisserie items and more.
 Herbivores have no fear- there are still options for you here such as Roasted Cauliflower and Brussels Sprouts, The Hipster Meatball, and the famous Pretzel Monkey Bread, served with spicy beer mustard, cheddar cheese sauce, and sea salt.

 For the typical brunch patron, the menu features starters, plates, and sides.
-Begin with a brunch classic like the Smoked White Fish with hard boiled egg, red onion, capers, on pretzel bread crostini, with a side arugula salad dressed in lemon vinaigrette.
-We began with ordering the Buttermilk Biscuit with Gravy (definitely a heartier option to start off your brunch experience), coated with roasted shiitake mushroom gravy.
+Begin with a brunch classic like the Smoked White Fish with hard-boiled egg, red onion, capers, on pretzel bread crostini, with a side arugula salad dressed in a lemon vinaigrette.
+We began with ordering the Buttermilk Biscuit with Gravy (definitely a heartier option to start your brunch experience), coated with roasted shiitake mushroom gravy.
 Add on breakfast sausage to your gravy for an extra $2, and don’t forget the hot sauce!

 Butcher Bar offers bigger plates if your motto is more like “go big or go home.”
 The Cowboy Skillet is a savory selection and one of the best sellers on the brunch menu.
 This skillet is loaded from the cast iron skillet up with fingerling potatoes, sausage, bacon, peppers, onions, white cheddar, and then two eggs over easy to top it all off.
 There is no question it will fill you up to satisfaction, fit for a cowboy in the truest sense.

 Wash it all down with a nice stiff drink, Butcher Bar’s cocktail list is creative as well as classic.
-If a Bloody Mary is your go to, try the Topless Bloody Mary, and add any topping which includes applewood smoked bacon, beef jerky, or chicharron.
-The Spritz 2034 is a vodka based cocktail served with raspberry vodka, lemon, sloe gin, sauvignon blanc, and soda.
+If a Bloody Mary is your go-to, try the Topless Bloody Mary, and add any topping which includes applewood smoked bacon, beef jerky, or chicharron.
+The Spritz 2034 is a vodka-based cocktail served with raspberry vodka, lemon, sloe gin, sauvignon blanc, and soda.
 The Butcher’s Bellini is a spin on a brunch cocktail classic with brandy, peach liqueur, orange juice, and prosecco.